gXLg/nullcord/README.md

 Plans are to make the lib production ready with v3.0

-Right now have got some untested things, which will probably change:
+Right now have got some new things, which will probably change:
+* Logging
+* Errors prevention
+* No internet request stacking

+Some features which will stay, but no promise about keeping their structure:
 * Sharding
 * Endpoints objects for easier and more intuitive use
 * Constants